bryanfraschetti/Sequence/README.md

 npm run build
 ```

-### Start Docker Service
+### 🐋 Start Docker Service

 ```
 docker compose up
 ```

 This builds and starts several containers.
-Firstly, a redis-stack-server container which is the redis container that the Sequence container communicates with in order to implement a caching system.
+Firstly, a redis container which Sequence employs to implement a caching system.

 Note that it may be necessary to first run